RustinAlexandru/prat/README.md

 ## Usage

-- Make your own migartions
+- Make your own migartions (whenever you change the models)

     ` ./manage.py makemigrations `